cvonk/CALalarm/README.md

 The last requirement is met by extending the Google Apps Script as shown in `scripts/push-notifications.gs`

-To give the script the nescesary permissions, we need to switch it /default/ GCP to a /standard/ GCP project.
+To give the script the necessary permissions, we need to switch it /default/ GCP to a /standard/ GCP project.
 Then give it permissions to the Calendar API and access your domain.
   - in this Google Script > Resources > Cloud Platform project > associate with (new) Cloud project
   - in Google Cloud Console for that (new) project > OAuth consent screen > make internal, add scope = Google Calendar API ../auth/calendar.readonly
   - in Google Developers Console > select your project > domain verification > add domain > ..